gigamon-dev/SubspaceServer/doc/breaking-changes.md

 ## v4.0.0

 - The BillingUdp module was updated to reduce memory allocations.
 This includes a modification to the `IBilling` interface.
 Encryption module binaries from earlier releases are no longer compatible.
+- The `IPeriodicRewardPoints.GetRewardPoints` was modified to reduce memory allocations.
+It previously had an IReadOnlyDictionary parameter which would have its enumerator boxed.

 ## v3.0.0